nomensa/FormBuilder-Laravel/README.md

 Because FormBuilder was developed as part of a client-specific application there are some cool edge cases accounted for that other FormBuilder packages do not:

  - Type of radio button where the client required the user to explicitly set a value, no pre-selected.

+## Database Model Tables

+This library contains migrations for 8 tables.
+These will get auto-discovered by Laravel.
+If you want to disable discovery you can [opt out of package discovery](https://laravel.com/docs/5.8/packages#package-discovery) and copy the migrations into your application code.

+### entry_form_types

+Categories for grouping Entry Forms (`entry_forms`).

+### entry_forms

+Contains the Entry Forms _(these could easily just be referred to as "forms")_.
+Each row belongs to a row in `entry_form_types`.

+### form_versions

+Defines current and legacy versions of a form's schema _(What fields it contains)_ to accommodate both future changes and backwards compatibility for existing submissions.
+Each row belongs to a row in `entry_forms`.

+### workflows _(deprecating)_

+This was originally introduced to store descriptions of workflow so an instance can belong to it.
+A workflow would describe if it was started by one role and then passed to another or vice versa.
+In practice this was confusing and workflow is much better represented by good use of form submission status (`form_submission_status_id`) or a meta-field on the form that is set by the controller.

+### form_instances _(deprecating)_

+This is the link between `form_submissions` and `form_versions` and will be removed in future versions.

+### form_submission_statuses

+Named stages that a form moves through in it's life.

+### form_submissions

+A specific submission of data made by a user for a particular version of a form.
+Currently each row belongs to a row in `form_instances` but when that is deprecated it will belong to a row in `form_versions`.

+### form_submission_fields

+Holds the data for a specific field of a submission of a form.
+Each row belongs to a row in `form_submissions`.

+### form_associations

+A pivot table for associating `form_submissions` with other form_submissions.
+The `type` column is a human-friendly slug that describes the relationship of the root form submission to the destination form submission _(eg. a_goal_of, or a_reflection_on)_.